ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 8800741      interact ahub         interacti+   ucb-gener+   1    CANCELLE 2021-10-19T08:11:44 01:48:38   0 hrs
 ```

-This output tells me that:
+This output tells us that:
 * Ralphie has run 14 jobs in the past 35 days
 * Most jobs had queue waits of < 1 hour
 * The number of cores requested ranged from 1-->8192